213withani/thinglearned/ReactJS.md

 state is data that changes your UI

+@28:51
+Just Javascript

+Note: to use JS inside JSX use {}, can be nested.

 # Use {} inside JSX
 ## To display JS expressions inside JSX use {}